How Does the Facebook Algorithm Work in 2023?

 2. Encourage Interaction

-Facebook’s algorithm prioritizes content it believes will create extended interaction and encourage people to stay on the platform.
+Facebook’s algorithm prioritizes content it believes will extend interactions and encourage people to stay on the platform.
 Whether informative or entertaining, the videos you create should spark conversation.

-Aim for engaging video content, which encourages users to stop scrolling and like, comment, or share the post.
+Aim for engaging video content that encourages users to stop scrolling and like, comment, or share the post.
 In particular, shares can be an important signal of a video’s relevance and even virality.

 3. Put Video Quality First